hashicorp/terraform/website/source/docs/providers/azurerm/r/virtual_machine.html.markdown

 * `computer_name` - (Required) Specifies the name of the virtual machine.
 * `admin_username` - (Required) Specifies the name of the administrator account.
 * `admin_password` - (Required) Specifies the password of the administrator account.
-* `custom_data` - (Optional) Specifies a base-64 encoded string of custom data.
-The base-64 encoded string is decoded to a binary array that is saved as a file on the Virtual Machine.
+* `custom_data` - (Optional) Specifies custom data to supply to the machine.
+On linux-based systems, this can be used as a cloud-init script.
+On other systems, this will be copied as a file on disk.
+Internally, Terraform will base64 encode this value before sending it to the API.
 The maximum length of the binary array is 65535 bytes.

 ~> **NOTE:** `admin_password` must be between 6-72 characters long and must satisfy at least 3 of password complexity requirements from the following:
 1. Contains an uppercase character